Galantamine

-Galantamine is used for the treatment of cognitive decline in mild to moderate Alzheimer's disease and various other memory impairments.
-It is an alkaloid that has been isolated from the bulbs and flowers of Galanthus nivalis (Common snowdrop), Galanthus caucasicus (Caucasian snowdrop), Galanthus woronowii (Voronov's snowdrop), and some other members of the family Amaryllidaceae, such as Narcissus (daffodil), Leucojum aestivum (snowflake), and Lycoris including Lycoris radiata (red spider lily).
+Galantamine is a type of acetylcholinesterase inhibitor.
+It is an alkaloid extracted from the bulbs and flowers of Galanthus nivalis (common snowdrop), Galanthus caucasicus (Caucasian snowdrop), Galanthus woronowii (Voronov's snowdrop), and other members of the family Amaryllidaceae, such as Narcissus (daffodil), Leucojum aestivum (snowflake), and Lycoris including Lycoris radiata (red spider lily).
 It can also be produced synthetically.

+Galantamine is primarily known for its potential to slow cognitive decline.
+It is used clinically for treating early-stage Alzheimer's disease and memory impairments, although it has had limited success with the more advanced condition of dementia.

+The mechanism of action is via the increase of the neurotransmitter acetylcholine by inhibiting the activity of acetylcholinesterase, the enzyme that catalyzes the breakdown of acetylcholine.
+This elevates and prolongs acetylcholine levels boosting acetylcholine's neuromodulatory functionality, subsequently enhancing functionality of the various cognitions that acetylcholine is involved in, such as memory processing, reasoning, and thinking.
+Galantamine may cause serious adverse effects, such as stomach bleeding, liver injury or chest pain.

-Studies of usage in modern medicine began in the Soviet Union in the 1950s.
-Galantamine was isolated for the first time from bulbs of Galanthus nivalis (common snowdrop) by the Bulgarian chemist D. Paskov and his team in 1956.
-The active ingredient was extracted, identified, and studied, in particular in relation to its acetylcholinesterase (AChE)-inhibiting properties.
+Galantamine was isolated for the first time from bulbs of Galanthus nivalis (common snowdrop) in the Soviet Union in the 1940s.
+The active ingredient was extracted, identified, and studied, in particular in relation to acetylcholinesterase (AChE)-inhibiting properties.
 The first industrial process was developed in 1959.
 However, it was not until the 1990s when full-scale synthesis was upscaled and optimized.

-Since the alkaloid was isolated from a botanical source which only contained 0.1% Galantamine by weight, extraction yields were extremely low—in the single digits.

-Uses in mythology

-In Homer's Odyssey the god Hermes gives Odysseus a herb with "a black root, but milklike flower" called "moly", which Hermes claims will make Odysseus immune to the sorceress Circe's drugs.
-It is believed that moly is the snowdrop Galanthus nivalis, which is a source of galantamine.
-The descriptions of moly given by Greek physician and herbalist Dioscorides support moly's identity as Galanthus nivalis.
-It has been proposed that the drugs Circe used were an extract from Datura stramonium (also known as jimsonweed), which causes memory loss and delirium.
-This would give a basis for the snowdrop's use as an antidote, as Datura stramonium is anticholinergic, while galantamine is an acetylcholinesterase inhibitor.

 Medical uses

-Galantamine is indicated for the treatment of mild to moderate vascular dementia and Alzheimer's.
-In the United States, it is approved by the Food and Drug Administration as safe and effective for the treatment of mild to moderate dementia.
-As with other cholinesterase inhibitors, galantamine may not be effective for treating mild cognitive impairment.
+Galantamine, sold under the brand name Razadyne among others, is indicated for the treatment of mild to moderate vascular dementia and Alzheimer's disease.
+The first person to extract galantamine and theorize its usefulness in medicine, was the Bulgarian chemist Dimitar Paskov in 1959.
+In the United States, it is approved by the Food and Drug Administration (FDA) for the treatment of mild to moderate dementia.
+Galantamine may not be effective for treating mild cognitive impairment.

-The FDA considers galantamine to have dual status as a prescription drug and as a OTC dietary supplement.